Introduction to Industrial Security IS011.16

 - List the roles of the Facility Security Officer (FSO), the Information System Security Manager (ISSM), and the DSS Industrial Security Representative (IS REP).

 - Define the term Cognizant Security Officer (CSO).

-- Understand the role of the Defense Security Service (DSS) as CSO.
+- Understand the role of the Defense Counterintelligence and Security Agency (DCSA) as CSO.